rathboma/rathboma.github.com/resume.md

 ## Overview

-Experienced software engineer with strong software implementation skills and a focus on back-end web technologies.
-A diverse background gives me abilities in problem solving, research, writing, and interpersonal communication.
+I am a seasoned software engineer with experience in offline data processing, and back-end web technologies.
+I believe that constant measurement, instrumentation, automation, and experimentation are fundamental to building a successful product that can easily evolve to meet the needs of its users.

 ## Professional Experience